Disney Parks Pet Peeves

 Walking Etiquette – I walk at an extremely brisk pace.
 I have no time for shenanigans such as meandering aimlessly.
 However, I understand not everyone desires or can maintain my pace, and I certainly don’t expect it.

 Disproportionate Line Jumping – I’m a reasonable guy.
 If you’re a large family with a herd of small children, I get that a trip to the parks is a veritable Detrol commercial.
 Bathroom breaks are a frequent, time-consuming part of the theme park experience.
-I understand one parent taking a child to the bathroom while the other jumps in line with the rest of the pack.
+One parent taking a child to the bathroom while the other jumps in line with the rest of the pack is absolutely reasonable.

 What I don’t appreciate is when one member of a multi-generational party of 27 jumps in line, and then slowly the other 26 members trickle ahead of me.
 That’s not meeting the “rest” of your party, it’s thinly-veiled line-jumping.
 I never say anything to these people, but you better believe the back of their heads receive a contemptuous glare.